open-quantum-safe/liboqs/README.md

 - `kex_mlwe_kyber`: Kyber: a CCA-secure module-lattice-based key exchange mechanism (Bos, Ducas, Kiltz, Lepoint, Lyubashevsky, Schwabe, Shanck, Stehlé, *Real World Crypto 2017*, [https://eprint.iacr.org/2017/634](https://eprint.iacr.org/2017/634)), using the reference C implementation of Kyber from [pq-crystals/kyber](https://github.com/pq-crystals/kyber)
 - `sig_picnic`: signature based on zero-knowledge proof as specified in Post-Quantum Zero-Knowledge and Signatures from Symmetric-Key Primitives (Melissa Chase and David Derler and Steven Goldfeder and Claudio Orlandi and Sebastian Ramacher and Christian Rechberger and Daniel Slamanig and Greg Zaverucha, [https://eprint.iacr.org/2017/279.pdf](https://eprint.iacr.org/2017/279.pdf))

+Detailed information about each algorithm and implementations can be found in the [docs/Algorithm data sheets](https://github.com/open-quantum-safe/liboqs/tree/master/docs/Algorithm%20data%20sheets) directory.

 Building and Running on Linux and macOS
 ---------------------------------------